Self-leveling underlayment. It sounds soooooo easy, doesn’t it?

 Here’s a very simple test that you can perform that will tell you if your floor is ready to accept a self-leveling product over the top of it.

 Drip some water over the floor and see how quickly it absorbs into the substrate.
-If it takes a minute, or longer, it’s not ready.
+If it takes a minute or longer then it’s not ready.

-Here’s a video from my Instagram that shows this process:
+Here’s a video from my Instagram that shows this process.
+Sorry, Facebook doesn’t allow these videos to be embedded in the post any longer:

 If it absorbs quickly then it’s time to move on to the next step